 What is sucralose?

-Sucralose is used in thousands of different kinds of foods and drinks.
-Some examples include soft drinks, juices, sauces, syrups, candy, desserts, baked goods and canned fruits.
-It is used in medicines, nutritional supplements and vitamins.
-It is also available as a tabletop sweetener.
-It is the most heat-stable of all the sugar substitutes, so it can be used in baked goods.
+Sucralose is used in thousands of processed foods and drinks.
+Some examples include soft drinks, juices, sauces, syrups, candy, desserts, baked goods, and canned fruits.
+It is used in medicines, nutritional supplements, and vitamins.
+It is also used as a tabletop sweetener (for example, to sweeten a glass of iced tea).

 Is sucralose safe?